Updated on October 28, 2024

 Who Can Live in a Halfway House?

-Qualifications to live in a halfway house vary based on the facility.
-They are generally open to people who have completed an inpatient or outpatient addiction treatment program.
+The qualifications to live in a halfway house vary depending on the facility.
+However, they are generally open to people who have completed an inpatient or outpatient addiction treatment program.

 You can live at the facility as long as you can remain sober.
 However, many halfway houses limit how long residents can stay.